 Awareness Methods

-Interest rate risk reports are provided to the ALCO, the MLRC in detail and dashboard format to the RMICC and the USRMC.
+Interest rate risk reports are provided to the ALCO, and the KRI details are reported to MLRC, and in dashboard format to the RMICC and the USRMC.
+The procedure is also uploaded to BOCNY’s library of policies and procedures.

 Training Methods

-This procedure will be reviewed at least annually and on an as needed basis.
-Material revisions may require the approval of the Executive Management while others may be approved by the Head of TRY.

-Procedure Adherence Monitoring

-This section must describe the monitoring or other method(s) used to assess compliance with the procedure.
-Accepted procedure adherence methods include, but are not limited to, monitoring or testing programs, and may leverage metrics, where applicable.
-Procedure Owners must demonstrate that such monitoring or other methods are reasonably designed to support and assess compliance with the procedure.
+This procedure is saved to the TRY shared folder, BOCNY’s library of policies and procedures, and is communicated with all TRY members.
+This procedure is also used as training material for new hires and meetings may be hold to discuss any questions which may be raised.
+Any material changes to the procedure will be communicated to all relevant TRY members and other stakeholders.

 Update Requirements

-The update requirements section describes scheduled times and scheduled and unscheduled events that cause the procedure to be reviewed and updated, if needed.
-Events may include an audit finding, merger or divestiture or other major business event.
-All procedures must be reviewed for potential updates or approval at least annually.
-All significant changes made to a procedure must be reported to and reviewed by LCD prior to finalizing the procedure for approval.
-These requirements apply to off procedure cycle updates as well.
+Following Policy on Policies & Procedures of ORD, this procedure will be reviewed periodically for potential updates or approvals at least every three (3) years or more frequently when necessary to address potential trigger events.

+Trigger events may include but not limited to new or updated policies the procedure supports, methodology or product coverage change, regulatory examination findings, audit findings, system or process changes, merger or divestiture or other major business event.

 Consequences of Violating the Procedure

 The consequences of violating the procedure are manifold, including reporting and processing errors which in turn will affect the performance evaluation of the responsible members of the staff and hence the entire department.
 Delays and or errors in reporting may potentially have regulatory and reputational impact.